micromata/Baumeister/README.md

 ### Bundling CSS from dependencies

-If a used library ships its own CSS you have to include the path to the files you like to bundle in the `bundleCSS` section of your `baumeister.json`.
+If a used library ships its own CSS you have to include the path to the files you like to bundle in the `vendor.bundleCSS` section of your `baumeister.json`.
 Please note that glob pattern matching is supported over here.

 ```
 "bundleCSS": [